Chinese New Year - Year of the Tiger for Preschoolers

 Red Envelope Craft

 Provide red construction paper, glue, and gold glitter.
-Have the children trace designs on their paper, and sprinkle gold glitter on top.
+Have the children trace designs on their paper and sprinkle gold glitter.
 Let the envelopes dry.
-Have the children exchange their envelopes or ask them to give their envelopes to somebody special.
+Have the children exchange their envelopes or ask them to give them to somebody special.

 Special Decorations

-• Lanterns – to get rid of the bad luck.
+• Lanterns – are used to get rid of bad luck.
 During Chinese New Year lanterns are hung everywhere, in buildings, trees, and houses.

 Chinese New Year's Lanterns by Henry Co from Unsplash